 Other Ways To Profile

 For Linux, there are global jprof functions available.
 See the documentation on the --enable-jprof mozconfig option.
-We're working to add support for other profilers, such as oprofile and Intel VTune.
+We're working to add support for other profilers, such as OProfile, Intel VTune, and Callgrind.
 When we have JS scriptable profiling options available for all tier 1 platforms, we'll look at adding global start/stop profiling functions.

-If you'd like to profile something in more detail than the JS Shark functions allow, there are corresponding C functions available at the bottom of jsdbgapi.h.
+If you'd like to profile something at a higher level of detail than the JS Shark functions allow, there are corresponding C functions available at the bottom of jsdbgapi.h.